In Verity White’s Secrets of Productive Contracts she says:

 The easier your contract is to read, the more trustworthy you and your company seem

-These quotes provide the clearest support for Verity’s statement.
+These last few quotes provide the clearest support for Verity’s statement.

-In 2002, RICS research into construction contracts (by Will Hughes and Yasuyoshi Maeda) found that 45% thought contracts that relied on trust were ambiguous and 35% thought the opposite!
-Statements relating to contracts being clear and precise received almost universal approval (above 90%).
+In 2002, RICS research into construction contracts [Will Hughes and Yasuyoshi Maeda] found that 45% thought contracts that relied on trust were ambiguous and 35% thought the opposite!
+However, statements relating to contracts being clear and precise received almost universal approval (above 90%).